Kladovo transport: Women and children in the Sajmište Concentration Camp

-The Sajmište concentration camp was regarded by the Germans in Serbia, only as a temporary interim solution until the deportation of Jews to the East.
-At the Wannsee Conference at the end of January 1942, however, it became clear that the deportation of Serbian Jews had no priority and they would have a longer stay in Serbia itself.
-That became inconvenient for the occupiers for several reasons, not least because the Wehrmacht required concentration camps for internment of partisans.
-For Felix Benzler it was a matter of prestige, as it had already been used for summer vehemently for their deportation and the Jews were already collected and "ready".
+The Sajmište Concentration Camp was initially regarded by the Germans only as a temporary camp until the planned deportation of Jews to the East.
+However, at the Wannsee Conference at the end of January 1942, it was decided that all Jews would be murdered; so it became clear that the deportation of Serbian Jews to the East was no longer a priority and they would have a slightly longer stay in Serbia itself.
+This decision became problematic for the German occupiers for several reasons, not least because the Wehrmacht required concentration camps for the internment of the growing number of captives taken in battles with the Yugoslavian partisans.